 Input field Description Name Specify a name for the VPN user group.
 Description Optional: Enter additional information on the VPN user group object for internal use.
 Tags Optional: From the drop-down list, select the desktop tags that you want to assign to the VPN user group.
-For more information, see Desktop Tags on page 102.
+For more information, see Desktop Tags on page 109.
 Color Select the color to be used for this object on the desktop.
 User Select the users you want to add to the VPN user group.
-The left-hand list displays the users in the group.
-The right-hand list displays the users available in the system that are not part of the group.
-To add a user to the group, click $\blacktriangleleft$ .
-Click $\bigstar$ to add all available users at once.
-To remove a user from the group, click $oldsymbol{>}$ .
-Click $oldsymbol{\gg}$ to remove all users at once.
-Use the Filter field to narrow down the list of users to display only entries that include a certain search string.
-Click ( to display an unfiltered view of the list of users.
+To add a single user, click $oldsymbol{\Theta}$ .
 Users may belong to several VPN user groups.